Early Intervention

 When to Seek Early Intervention

-Trust your instincts - if you have concerns about your child's development, early assessment can provide clarity and support
+Trust your instincts - if you have concerns about your child's communication, early assessment can provide clarity and support

 By 6 months